 Please state below in what capacity and since when you have known the candidate, and your opin on the candidate's ability to undertake the M.Hum. programme in International Marit Legislation.
 INSTRUCTIONS FOR REFEREI E:

-Title: on the candidate's ability to u ty and since when you have known the candidate, and your opin undertake the M.Hum. programme in International Mariti
+Title: Please state below in what capacity and since when you have known the candidate, and your opinion on the candidate's ability to undertake the M.Hum. programme in International Maritime Legislation.

 Title:

 Гitle:

 Title:

 Title:

 Гitle:

 Title:

 Title:

 Title:

 Гitle:

 Title:

 Title:

 Гitle:

 Title:

 Title:

 Title:

 Name:

 Γitle:

 Institution: Signature:

 Institution: Signature: